bluedynamics/bda.recipe.deployment/README.rst

 Overall process:

-1) Developer uses ``dev.cfg``.
-If changes were done ``./bin/deploy candidate MODULENAME NEWVERSION`` is called.
+#.
+Developer uses ``dev.cfg``.
+If changes were done
+   ``bin/deploy candidate MODULENAME NEWVERSION`` is called.
 Modules RC-branch is created/synced and the sources section in file for rc environment is modified and committed.

-2) Release Manager uses ``rc.cfg`` on its testing checkout.
-After svn/git update and buildout (re-)run the setup contains all release candidates branches.
+#.
+Release Manager uses ``rc.cfg`` on its testing checkout.
+After svn/git
+   update and buildout (re-)run the setup contains all release candidates branches.
 Software can be tested.
 In a second cycle Release Manager can merge changes from development branch into rc branch.

-3) Release Manager decides to release a package after testing for live-usage.
+#.
+Release Manager decides to release a package after testing for live-usage.
-In rc-environment ``./bin/deploy release MODULENAME `` is called and the egg is uploaded to the configured eggserver or saved local.
+   In rc-environment ``bin/deploy release MODULENAME`` is called and the egg is uploaded to the configured eggserver or saved local.
 The live-versions section in file for live-environment is modifed and committed.

-4) Live-System-Administrator uses ``live.cfg`` on the live-deployment maschine.
+#.
+Live-System-Administrator uses ``live.cfg`` on the live-deployment maschine.
    After git/svn up and buildout (re-)run the most recent releases are available.

 Optional (if configured) the RC steps 2 and 3  can be omitted and a release may happen from dev direct to live.